echobind/eb-scripts/CONTRIBUTING.md

 1. Ensure any install or build dependencies are removed before the end of the layer when doing a build.
 2. Update the README.md as needed.
 We use `oclif` to autogenerate documentation for the commands.
-3. Open a Pull Request into the latest release branch (see open branches).
+3. Open a Pull Request into the `next` - we use this as our release branch.
 We use [`semantic-release`](https://github.com/semantic-release/semantic-release).
-After the release branch is merged into `master`, the npm package will be updated and your changes will be live.
+After the `next` branch is merged into `master`, the npm package will be updated and your changes will be live.
 4. You may merge the Pull Request in once you have the sign-off of one other developers, or if you do not have permission to do that, you may request the second reviewer to merge it for you.